 Here are a few simple things you can do to get through any renegotiations after the inspection period is complete.

-- Offer Closing Credits – The simplest and easiest solution to handling any negotiations on repairs is to offer closing credits.
+- Offer Closing Credits – The simplest and easiest solution to handling negotiations on repairs is to offer closing credits.
 So long as the buyer’s repairs are reasonable, they should have no problem with accepting credits.

 - Throw in Some Extras – It may be helpful to throw in some extras to sweeten the pot.
 Let’s say you’ve agreed to offer credits for some repairs but aren’t willing to budge on a few others.
-If the buyer is not satisfied, offer them a gift, appliances, or furniture as part of the deal.
+If the buyer is unsatisfied, offer them a gift, appliances, or furniture as part of the deal.